duckdb/duckdb-web/docs/configuration/pragmas.md

 For DuckDB's built in configuration options, see the [Configuration Reference](overview#configuration-reference).
 DuckDB [extensions](../extensions/overview) may register additional configuration options.
-These are documented in the respective extension's documentation page.
+These are documented in the respective extensions' documentation pages.

 ## List of Supported `PRAGMA` Statements